-Sullender has performed internationally at venues such as the Kitchen (with Sergei Tcherepnin), Issue Project Room (Brooklyn, NY), the River to River Festival, the Schindler House (Los Angeles), SculptureCenter (NYC), Abrons Art Center (NYC), Les Instants Chavirés (Paris), Chicago Cultural Center, DNK-Amsterdam (with Seamus Cater), and many others.
-He has been an artist in residence or visiting artist at Pioneer Works (Brooklyn), STEIM (Amsterdam), Harvestworks (NL), Volunteer Lawyers for the Arts (NYC) and Brown University’s MEME program.
+Sullender has performed internationally at venues such as the Kitchen (with Sergei Tcherepnin + Okkyung Lee), Issue Project Room (Brooklyn, NY), the River to River Festival, the Schindler House (Los Angeles), Knockdown Center (NYC), SculptureCenter (NYC), Abrons Art Center (NYC), Les Instants Chavirés (Paris), Chicago Cultural Center, DNK-Amsterdam (with Seamus Cater), and many others.
+He recently completed the Art & Code cohort at NEW INC (partnered with Rhizome and the New Museum) and has been an artist in residence or visiting artist at Pioneer Works (Brooklyn), STEIM (Amsterdam), Harvestworks (NYC), Volunteer Lawyers for the Arts (NYC) and Brown University’s MEME program.
 His work has been reviewed internationally by such widely disparate publications as Wire Magazine, Art in America, Fast Company, and Maximumrocknroll.

-More recent projects include the music album "Four Movements" constructed in video game space, as well as a special music review issue of EAR WAVE EVENT written entirely by AI.
-Additionally over the past few years, Sullender has worked on re-interpreting the work of Maryanne Amacher at venues such as the Stedelijk Museum (Amsterdam) as a member of Supreme Connections, as well as in collaboration with Russell Greenberg and Ian Antonio of Yarn/Wire and Daniel Neumann.
+Other projects include the music album "Four Movements" constructed in video game space, as well as a special music review issue of EAR WAVE EVENT written entirely by AI.
+Additionally over the past few years, Sullender has worked on re-interpreting the work of Maryanne Amacher at venues such as the Stedelijk Museum (Amsterdam) and REDCAT (Los Angeles) as a member of Supreme Connections, as well as in collaboration with Daniel Neumann and members of Yarn/Wire.

-Among other activities, he teaches new media at various New York institutions and is founding co-editor (will Bill Dietz) of the sonic arts publication EAR WAVE EVENT.
+Among other activities, he is founding co-editor (will Bill Dietz) of the sonic arts publication EAR WAVE EVENT.